devOps-CTS-demo/azuredevops-terraform-ansible-packer-sig/README.md

 ![Flow](./Terraform-Ansible-Packer.png)

 ![Flow](./CICD-Flow.PNG)

+Step1) DevOps commit code or configuration change Step2) VSTS Build builds and packages application Step3) VSTS Release invokes Packer to build a Linux image and store it in Managed Disks Step4) Packer invokes the Ansible Playbook provisioner to install JDK, Tomcat and SpringBoot application Step5) VSTS Release invokes Terraform to provision Infrastructure and uses Packer build image

 ## Packer
 Packer template for Azure Image is located at `packer/app.json`.
 It stores prepared image in managed disks in Resource group provided by environment variable `ARM_RESOURCE_GROUP_DISKS`, this resource group should be created before the build (TODO: add creation to pipeline)